ybrahni/wordpress-header-security/readme.md

 Contributions are welcome!
 Please feel free to open a pull request or submit an issue.

+## TODO
+- [ ] Add comments to the code to improve readability and maintainability.
+- [ ] Add internationalization support.
+- [ ] Add screenshots to the README file to better explain the plugin's functionality and show the results

 ## License

 The WP Header Security plugin is licensed under the MIT License.